Corsican nuthatch: Protection

-The Corsican nuthatch is fully protected on French territory by virtue of article 3 of the decree of October 29, 2009, establishing the list of protected birds on the whole territory and the modalities of their protection; it is also listed in Annex I of the European Union Birds Directive and in Annex II of the Berne Convention.
-It is therefore forbidden to destroy, mutilate, capture or remove it, to intentionally disturb it or naturalize it, as well as to destroy or remove eggs and nests, and to destroy, alter or degrade its environment.
+The Corsican nuthatch is fully protected on French territory by virtue of article 3 of the decree of 29 October 2009, establishing the list of protected birds on the whole territory and the modalities of their protection; it is also listed in Annex I of the European Union Birds Directive and in Annex II of the Berne Convention.
+It is therefore forbidden to destroy, mutilate, capture or remove it, to intentionally disturb it or naturalise it, as well as to destroy or remove eggs and nests, and to destroy, alter or degrade its environment.
 Whether alive or dead, it is also prohibited to transport, peddle, use, hold, sell or buy it.

 It is estimated that 9-11% of the individuals are located in eight of the Special Protection Areas of the Birds Directive.
 Less than another five percent of the estimated population is found in two managed biological reserves and six integral biological reserves.
 In addition to fire prevention and control, specific measures are envisaged for the protection of the species, mainly focused on forestry methods and strategies: the first priority is to be given to the structure of the habitat; the second priority is given to the presence of nesting sites.

 In culture

-The Corsican nuthatch is sometimes referred to as Whitehead's nuthatch, but it has a variety of local names in the Corsican language, such as pichjarina, pichja sorda or furmicula, and capinera, used at least in Corte.
+The Corsican nuthatch is sometimes referred to as Whitehead's nuthatch, and it also has a variety of local names in the Corsican language, such as pichjarina, pichja sorda or furmicula, and capinera, used at least in Corte.
 The species remains relatively unknown to the public.
 The regional natural park of Corsica has published a small comic strip on the bird, and the "Corsican ornithological group" (GOC) has chosen the species as its logo, represented in a very refined form.
 In the forest of Aïtone, near Évisa, the National Forestry Office has created a "nuthatch trail", which is one of the places where the species can be more easily observed.